powersjcb/capstone-project/readme.md

 ## Timeline

 ### Phase 1: User auth, make group/private chat feeds (1 day)
 Implement using dumb rails views, nothing realtime.
 Will build data model to support channels, all feeds will be a channel.
 Private chat will be channels limited to 2 users.
+Will be hosted on Heroku.

 ### Phase 2: Inline edits with previews and markdown integration (2 days)
 Get API rolling for backbone app, should be able to create and edit chat messages in channel.
-Will have markdown rendering.
+Setup naive ajax polling working to keep page updated.
+Will have markdown rendering for chat feed items.

 ### Phase 3: Groups and channels (2 days)
 Build backbone interface for switching groups and channels.
 Get the general HTML/CSS layout correct in this step.